Skip to content

 This may* be due to:

-• Nutrient lockup (especially of nitrogen when the cover crop residue breaks down)
+• Nutrient lockup (especially of nitrogen when cover crop residues break down)

 • Localised acid production (created by soil biology breaking down the residue)